rycolab/website/content/talk/boyd-graber-jan-11-23/index.md

 ---
 # Documentation: https://wowchemy.com/docs/managing-content/

-title: "If You Want Interpretable AI, Measure It"
+title: "If We Want AI to be Interpretable, We Need to Measure Interpretability"
 event:
 event_url:
 location: OAS J33